Edith Ballantyne: Career

 In 1976, Ballantyne was elected to direct the Conference of Non-governmental Organisations (CONGO) of the UN and served as its president for the next six years.
 As the first representative to hold the post from a peace activist group, she opened the door to the pursuit of disarmament goals.
+In 1978 she was one of the founders of the Indigenous Peoples' Centre for Documentation, Research and Information (Docip), created to support and document the representation of Indigenous peoples at the UN and in other international forums.
 When the World Conference on Women, 1980 was held in Copenhagen, Ballantyne served as chair of program development for NGO Forum, ensuring that there was strong emphasis on peace and disarmament in the discussions of the various workshops.
 She hosted two organising committees, one in Geneva and the other in New York City, to ensure that broad input from diverse groups formed the foundation of the conference.
 The following year, she helped develop a conference "Women of Europe in Action for Peace" with the goal of bringing together activists and feminists to study the fears propelling the arms race and develop programs for monitoring developments in peace talks.
 In 1983, Ballantyne was among 10,000 women who met with generals at NATO headquarters to protest new missile deployments in Europe.
 The missiles were deployed despite protests and soon thereafter, the United States invaded Grenada.
 Coupled with US military involvement in the Contra War, Ballantyne chaired the "International Conference on Nicaragua and Peace in Central America" with Adolfo Pérez Esquivel in Lisbon in 1984 to discuss the escalating arms race.
 Her focus on following both mainstream strategies to achieve peace and supporting organisations which refused to adopt traditional strategies became the basis of WILPF policy to adopt a two-pronged approach in support of peace activism.

 Ballantyne again served as chair for the planning committee of the NGO forum for the World Conference on Women, 1985 to be held in Nairobi.
 The Peace Tent, an idea pressed by Ballantyne, was set up on the lawn of the University of Nairobi and became a focal point of the conference.
 At the tent, daily sessions were held where women discussed the impacts of war on women and children.
 In 1992, Ballantyne became the International President of the WILPF and served in that capacity for the next six years.
 In 1995, she was honoured as the recipient of the Gandhi Peace Award.

-Ballantyne died from an infection at a hospital hospital in Geneva, Switzerland, on 25 March 2025, at the age of 102.
+Ballantyne died from an infection at a hospital in Geneva, Switzerland, on 25 March 2025, at the age of 102.